Public Domain Texts

 The Uncanny Bairn: A Story of the Second Sight by Louisa Baldwin (Unabridged Text)

-The text contains many words that are regional and/or are no longer used in modern-day English so, in some cases, links are provided for any reader who requires an explanation of what the various words mean.
+The text contains many words that are regional and/or are no longer used in modern-day English so, in some cases, I have provided links to help readers who require an explanation of what the various words mean.

 About Louisa Baldwin